Tarrasch/zsh-autoenv/README.md

 The varstash library has been taken from smartcd, and was optimized for Zsh.

-## Writing your .env file
+## Writing your .autoenv.zsh file

 ### `autoenv_source_parent()`

-zsh-autoenv will stop looking for `.env` files after the first one has been found.
-But you can use the function `autoenv_source_parent` to source a parent `.env` file from there.
+zsh-autoenv will stop looking for `.autoenv.zsh` files after the first one has been found.
+But you can use the function `autoenv_source_parent` to source a parent `.autoenv.zsh` file from there.

 ## Installation